tsunami416604/azure-docs.hu-hu/articles/dns/dns-operations-dnszones-portal.md

 ---
-title: Az Azure DNS – Azure portal DNS-zónák kezelése |} A Microsoft Docs
+title: Manage DNS zones in Azure DNS - Azure portal | Microsoft Docs
-description: DNS-zónák az Azure portal használatával kezelheti.
-Ez a cikk bemutatja, hogyan frissítése, törlése, és hozzon létre DNS-zónák az Azure DNS-ben
+description: You can manage DNS zones using the Azure portal.
+This article describes how to update, delete and create DNS zones on Azure DNS
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.service: dns
 ms.devlang: na